By Sorsa Editorial

 Key Takeaway

-The Twitter Search API lets developers query the public X timeline programmatically using keyword and operator-based filters.
-In 2026, the practical options are the official X API v2 /2/tweets/search/recent endpoint (pay-per-use, limited operators) and third-party scraping APIs that pass the full web search operator set through and bill on flat monthly plans.
+The Twitter Search API lets developers query the public X timeline programmatically with keyword and operator filters.
+In 2026 there are two practical paths: the official X API v2 recent-search endpoint, billed pay-per-use with a limited operator set, and third-party REST APIs that pass the full web operator set through on flat monthly plans starting with free requests.

-The official Twitter search bar is fine when you are killing time.
+X's web search bar is fine when you are killing time.
 It is useless when you need to pull 50,000 tweets matching a complex Boolean query, run it on a schedule, push the results into a Postgres warehouse, and have someone in compliance audit the pipeline next quarter.
 That is what the Twitter Search API is for.
-This guide walks through how it works in 2026, the operators that actually fire, the code that handles real production traffic, and how the Sorsa API /search-tweets endpoint compares to the official X API for read-only search workloads.
+This guide walks through how it works in 2026, the operators that actually fire, the code that handles real production traffic, and where each option fits.

-I have been writing code against Twitter's search endpoints since the v1.1 era.
-Through the 2023 pricing overhaul, the v2 migration, and the 2025 shift to credit-based pay-per-use, the underlying mental model has not changed much: you send a query string, you get JSON back, you paginate with a cursor.
+We have been building against Twitter's search endpoints since the v1.1 era.
+Through the 2023 pricing overhaul, the v2 migration, and the 2026 shift to credit-based pay-per-use, the underlying mental model has not changed much: you send a query string, you get JSON back, you paginate with a cursor.
 What has changed is which provider you pay, how much you pay, and which operators silently get dropped before your query is executed.
 That last part trips up most people.

 Table of Contents